saucelabs/sauce-docs/docs/api-testing/logger.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-The Logger tool helps with API Call recording by facilitating complete captures of HTTP requests and responses (including the request and response bodies).
-Once this data is captured, it is sent to the Logger section in API Testing tool for further inspections.
+The Logger tool helps with API call recording by facilitating complete captures of HTTP requests and responses (including the request and response bodies).
+Once this data is captured, it is sent to the **Logger** section in API Testing tool for further inspections.

 ## What You'll Need
 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).